securitycloud/storm/README.md

 Prepare Storm on cluster
 ============================

-1.) <i>Clean all PCs in cluster:</i> kill all java programs and clean word directory.
+1.) <i>Clean all PCs in cluster:</i> kill all java programs on work PCs.
+Clean work directory on all PCs in cluster.

         scripts/clean-cluster.sh

 2.) <i>Install all PCs in cluster:</i> copy zookeeper, storm and configured them.
+Download and compile kafka-storm on kafka PCs.
+Download and compile project to nimbus.

         scripts/install-cluster.sh